bws0013/Node-Create-Plugin/README.md

 ## Rundeck Node-Create Plugin

-This a plugin to be run on an existing instance or localhost Rundeck machine to create nodes in Rundeck to be accessed later.
+This is a plugin to be run on an existing instance or localhost Rundeck machine to create nodes in Rundeck to be accessed later.

 ## Install

-While I am developing this plugin my zip file will not be available but once it is complete it will be uploaded and available to download.
+You have a choice for which zip file to use, you can use the one I have provided called `node-create-plugin.zip` with md5 `30e3014d0e90f78be81fdd95e7fdafd9` or you can make your own version of the zip file by running the command `zip -r node-create-plugin.zip contents/ plugin.yaml` (assuming you have access to zip).
 The plugin should be put in your Rundeck instance's plugins directory which is by default located at `/var/lib/rundeck/libext/`.

 ## Requirements